ai-chem/llm-nanomaterials-extraction/README.md

 # Evaluation of Large Language Models for Nanomaterials Data Extraction

 ## Abstract
 Large language models can automate knowledge extraction, but generic systems struggle with the complexities of nanomaterials research.
-We intro005 duce MINION, a specialized framework for extracting information from full-text papers in this field.
-Combining vision and natural language pro008 cessing with a dedicated knowledge base, MIN009 ION converts papers into structured records.
+We introduce MINION, a specialized framework for extracting information from full-text papers in this field.
+Combining vision and natural language processing with a dedicated knowledge base, MINION converts papers into structured records.
 It effectively links figures to text, resolves complex chemical entities, and captures critical experimen012 tal details often overlooked by general models.
 A qualitative evaluation on the CHEMX dataset shows that MINION achieves significantly more accurate and comprehensive extractions, underscoring the need for domain-specific architectures in scientific information mining.

 ## Project Overview